Jinboi/calculator/README.md

 ![calculator second number screen](./img/calculatorList.PNG)

-Then, the calculator application will provide you the answer of the calculation based on you input you provided such as first number, calculation option and your second number:
+Then, the calculator application will provide you the answer of the calculation based on you input such as first number, calculation option and your second number:

 ![calculator second number screen](./img/calculatorList.PNG)